worldbank/metadata-editor/docs/managing_templates.md

 ### Activating the default templates

 At least one template for each data type must be declared as being the "default" one.
+When a new project is created, this is the template that will be used.
+You can change the default using the radio button.

+Remember (see NOTES)

 ## Sharing custom templates